merchantprotocol/documentation/docs/05_Magento_v1/Edit_Buttons/02_Installation.md

 Note, the conflict resolving service isn’t included in the support package.
 Please check the module for conflicts before opening the code.

-13. Navigate to System > Configuration > Merchant Protocol > Customer Referral.
+13. Navigate to System > Configuration > Merchant Protocol > Shortcut.
 Enter configuration settings and save.

 You made it!